Lake Windemere Revitalisation Project

-Over recent times, the City of Salisbury has been undertaking a revitalisation project at Lake Windemere which involves three stages:
+The City of Salisbury has been undertaking a revitalisation project at Lake Windemere which involves three stages:

-- Flood protection works
+Stage 1 - Flood protection works (Completed)

-- Playground relocation and upgrade
+Stage 2 - Playground relocation and upgrade (Completed)

-Progress to date
+Progress to date has involved the following:

 - Council made the decision in 2007 to close the Salisbury North Community Centre.